Automates (orchestrates) Docker to scale, check for errored out containers and etc.

 • Cloud specific or Open Source Calico, Flannel, Cilium

-• Cloud specific plus cert manager and sercret store CSI Driver
+• Cloud specific plus cert manager and secrets store CSI Driver

 • Container runtime - runs the container